Am I qualified to write a Luminar AI review?

 As you can see in the screenshot above, CompositionAI automatically cropped the photo following the rule of thirds (it placed the hayrack in the top left intersection).

 This tool adds detail and texture to your photos.
 The AI behind it recognizes objects and applies the texture accordingly.
-For example, it won’t apply any texture to people, but it will give some texture to water, rocks, and grass.
+For example, it won’t apply any texture to people, but it will texture water, rocks, and grass.

 AccentAI performs all the basic adjustments on its own by creating natural lighting and boosting colours.
 It works similarly to Lightroom’s “Auto Settings” feature; however, the artificial intelligence of Luminar AI identifies subjects in the photo and applies the settings accordingly.